chancesm/php-mysql-tutorial/README.md

 ### Step 3.

 Verify that it worked by going back to phpMyAdmin, “browsing” the table and choosing “refresh”.
 It should have a new record with the data you entered on the form.html page.
-NOTE: if you download this Repository, there is a file called read.php that will print out an unformatted version of the studentforms table.
+NOTE: If you download this Repository, there is a file called read.php that will print out an unformatted version of the studentforms table.